Purbeck Community Rail Partnership

 Enabling a rail link between Swanage and the mainline meets Purbeck District Council's priority to "help all people access services locally".

 On 13 June 2017, a 60-day trial diesel service commenced between Swanage and the mainline at Wareham.
 There were four trains a day in each direction between Wareham, Corfe Castle and Swanage.
 The trial service ran until 3 September 2017.
-A further trial service is planned for 2018.
-Keep up to date with Swanage Railway's plans.

 Progress made by the partnership, includes: